 Most people are familiar with the lavish elegance of Castle Howard from screen adaptations of Evelyn Waugh’s Brideshead Revisited.
-My kids, however, are most familiar with its adventure playgrounds, and as adventure playground go, it’s a good one!
+My kids, however, are most familiar with its adventure playground, and as adventure playgrounds go, it’s a good one!
 It covers a large space and all ages are well catered for.
 There are benches scattered around and large picnic tables nearby, conveniently sited outside the little cafe serving coffee and cakes.
 Not as fun, but just as important, that is where one of the toilet blocks is also situated.

 There is a lovely little land train that stops at the adventure playground which is very welcome when your little ones are tired (and not just the little ones!) as the return trip is uphill.
 It’s included in the cost of your entrance, so make use of it, the children love it.